apache/trafficcontrol/docs/source/development/traffic_ops.rst

 		 - images/ - Images
 		 - js/ - Javascripts

-		- script/ - Mojo Bootstrap scripts.
+		- script/ - Mojolicious Bootstrap scripts.
 		- t/ - Unit Tests for the UI.

 		 - api/ - Unit Tests for the API.

 		- t_integration/ - High level tests for Integration level testing.
-		- templates/ - Mojo Embedded Perl (``*.ep``) files for the UI.
+		- templates/ - Mojolicious Embedded Perl (``*.ep``) files for the UI.

 	- bin/ - holds executables related to Traffic Ops, but not actually a part of the Traffic Ops server's operation
 	- build/ - contains files that are responsible for packaging Traffic Ops into an RPM file
 	- client/ - API endpoints handled by Go
 	- client_tests/ - lol
-	- doc/ - contains only a coverage-zone.json example (?) file
+	- doc/ - contains only a :file:`coverage-zone.json` example (?) file
 	- etc/ - configuration files needed for the Traffic Ops server

-		- cron.d/ - holds specifications for Cron jobs that need to be run periodically on Traffic Ops servers
+		- cron.d/ - holds specifications for :manpage:`cron(8)` jobs that need to be run periodically on Traffic Ops servers
-		- init.d/ - contains the old initscripts-based job control for traffic ops
+		- init.d/ - contains the old initscripts-based job control for Traffic Ops
-		- logrotate.d/ - specifications for the Linux ``logrotate`` utility for Traffic Ops log files
+		- logrotate.d/ - specifications for the Linux :manpage:`logrotate(8)` utility for Traffic Ops log files
 		- profile.d/traffic_ops.sh - sets up common environment variables for working with Traffic Ops

 	- experimental/ - includes all kinds of prototype and/or abandoned tools and extensions

-		- ats_config/ - an attempt to provide an easier method of obtaining and/or writing configuration files for Apache Trafficserver cache servers
+		- ats_config/ - an attempt to provide an easier method of obtaining and/or writing configuration files for :abbr:`ATS (Apache Traffic Server)` :term:`cache server`\ s
 		- auth/ - a simple authentication server that mimics the authentication process of Traffic Ops, and provides a detailed view of a logged-in user's permissions and capabilities
 		- goto/ - an Angular (1.x) web page backed by a Go server that provides a ReST API interface for mySQL servers
 		- postgrest/ - originally probably going to be a web server that provides a ReST API for postgreSQL servers, this only contains a simple - albeit unfinished - Docker container specification for running postgreSQL client tools and/or server(s)